UT-RAM/viki/docs/_build/html/_sources/sshdoc.txt

 This will add both the username and the ip adress and the combination ot the known_hosts file, so that you can acces it either way.

 At this point you should be able to run anything you want on the remote computer by using VIKI.
 However by default SSH session are not 'visible' on the remote PC.
-They just sort of run on the background.
-To for instance open a screen on the remote machine you need to run things in it's X server.
+They just run in the background.
+To for instance open a screen on the remote machine you need to run nodes in it's X server.
 VIKI uses an environment loader for this.

 Creating the environment file
 *****************************